The Halcyon Grange: Then & Now

 2. Insulation/Window Replacement

-Insulating the Grange and upgrading to energy-efficient windows will allow the facility to be used year-round, providing a clear benefit not only to Grange members but also to any community member or organization seeking an affordable gathering or event space and kitchen in the winter months.
-An energy-efficient, year-round facility will also indirectly benefit the community as a whole by encouraging increased social activity in the wintertime.
+The Grange has upgraded to energy-efficient insulation which allows the facility to be used year-round, providing a clear benefit not only to Grange members but also to any community member or organization seeking an affordable gathering or event space and a kitchen in the winter months.
+An energy-efficient, year-round facility also indirectly benefits the community as a whole by encouraging increased social activity in the wintertime.
+For the first time, this winter, we were able to offer monthly social events at our Grange.
+All were very well attended and we got great feedback about our winter activities and how welcome they were during the long winter months.

-The installation of an elevator will benefit elder and disabled members of our community, allowing them to participate in meetings and events on the 2nd floor of the building.
+The installation of a ramp has made our facility accessible to those with disabilities and has made it possible for all community members to participate in Grange events and meetings.
+We are exploring the possibility of installing an elevator which would benefit elder and disabled members of our community, allowing them to participate in meetings and events on the 2nd floor of the building.

-Community members are invited to contribute to this project via check or online donation.
+Community members are invited to contribute via check or online donation.
 Contribution checks should be made out to Halcyon Grange #345 and mailed to:

 c/o Halcyon Grange #345